 Flan is a super-simple dessert that's very easy to make.
-There's only three ingredients, four if you want the coconut milk variation.
+There are only three ingredients, four if you want the coconut milk variation.
 And it's a good way to use up milk or eggs, whichever is closest to expiring.

 Banh Kem Dua (Vietnamese Coconut Flan)